promises-aplus/promises-spec/README.md

 1. "promise" is an object or function that defines a `then` method.
 1. "value" is any legal language value, including `undefined`, that is not a promise.
 1. "reason" is a value.
-The term "reason" is used here because it is used in existing promise literature, and helps to reinforce the difference between fulfilled and rejected promise states.
-It also conveys the intent that a reason should represent the "reason the associated promise has been rejected."
+The term "reason" is used here to reinforce the difference between fulfilled and rejected promise states; it conveys the intent that a reason represents why the associated promise has been rejected.
 1. "must not change" means immutable identity (i.e. `===`), and does not imply deep immutability.

 ## Requirements